 ALL-NEW for Summer 2015 – “Mid-Century Performance”

-The Gilmore Car Museum has assembled some of the rarest and most sought-after performance cars of the 1960s-70s for a brand new special exhibit, featured in the Museum’s Main Gallery.
+The Gilmore Car Museum has assembled some of the rarest and most sought-after performance cars of the 1960s-70s for a brand new special exhibit.
 Looking beyond the Museum’s regular collection, the Gilmore has pursued benchmark automobiles from a number of private collectors throughout the United States to create this once of a kind “dream garage” that’s sure to rev up your imagination!
 Included in this all-new exhibition is a rare 1967 AC Cobra that made Carol Shelby a household name, a 1969 Dodge Charger Daytona, affectionately known as a “Winged Warrior,” and a 1970 Pontiac GTO Judge that sent its rivals scrambling, among other iconic cars of the era.

-OPENING SOON – Astounding original artwork from famous illustrator Art Fitzpatrick will be featured along with the fabulous cars of the ‘60s and ‘70s in the Automotive Heritage Center’s Main Gallery!
+And, be sure not to miss astounding original artwork from famous illustrator Art Fitzpatrick, featured along with the fabulous cars of the ‘60s and ‘70s in the Automotive Heritage Center’s Main Gallery!

 The Green Book.
 Decades after the Emancipation Proclamation and the Thirteenth Amendment ended slavery, African Americans continued to suffer unequal treatment, especially in the South.
 Jim Crow Laws discriminated against blacks in nearly every aspect of public life, including travel.
 Although the roads and highways were free for all to use, doing so was not easy for blacks.